 This sighting was far away from Rainier, but was exciting nonetheless, as it proved just how far these animals can travel in a short amount of time.

--Finally, in summer 2020, a wolverine family (mother and two juveniles) was confirmed to be living inside the Rainier National Park.
+-In summer 2020, a wolverine family (mother and two juveniles) was confirmed to be living inside the Rainier National Park.
 This was the first confirmed sighting of a wolverine family in the park in more than 100 years.
 Exciting news!